Booted!

 Bo and I had left one of our group’s factories in Rheine, northern Germany.
 Our hosts being German were thus of course very efficient and at the meeting we had attended everything was discussed in minute detail.
 This made us late and we had a ferry booked that night for Sweden.
 Fortunately on this particular evening, with a two hundred kilometre drive up to Rostock ahead of us, we had light traffic.
 There are few speed limits on German autobahns and we were really tanking it at 120 mph or more where we could.

 Suddenly out of nowhere and up behind us came a Volkswagen Beetle.
 It steamed passed as if to make us appear we were going backwards.
 I looked at my speedo and it was reading 115 mph!
 Beetles of the day (1983) were not noted for their performance.
-In fact acceleration times for a Volkswagen Beetle were best described as 0 to 60 in 'probably does'.
-Millions of dedicated and loyal owners of the marque tried to justify their weird choice of vehicle with claims of "It's the best car in the world."
-Within less than a decade of it ceasing production in 1973/74 thankfully all of them had fallen to bits and disappeared though.
-So for younger readers not familiar with this jaw droppingly ugly car I will attempt to describe it.
+Acceleration times for a Volkswagen Beetle were best described as 0 to 60 MPH in either 'possibly not' or 'sometime tomorrow'.

-You will by now perhaps begin to understand why I was so surprised to be overtaken by a VW Beetle whilst driving flat out up a German autobahn at 120 MPH in a state of the art 3.5 litre V8 Rover!
+You will by now perhaps begin to understand why I was so surprised to be overtaken by a VW Beetle whilst driving flat out up a deserted German autobahn at 120 MPH in a state of the art V8 Rover!

 “Give it wellie!”
 I yelled after this phantom of a car.